Yuwuko/Yuuko/README.md

 ## Other features

-As a part of the __utility__ module, reacting with :pushpin: (📌) will automatically pin the post as such, removing it will unpin the post.
+As a part of the __utility__ module, reacting with :pushpin: (\:pushpin\:) will automatically pin the post as such, removing it will unpin the post.
 However if there are multiple of the react, they will all need to be removed before the post is unpinned.

 ## Notes